Lassoed Boosting and Linear Prediction in the Equities Market

 Parameter tuning again follows that in \cite{hastie2017extended}.
 We use the R package \texttt{glmnet} to generate the lasso solutions and to select variables for lassoed boosting.
-We use $50$ values of $\lambda$ in lasso in the low setting and $100$ values of $\lambda$ in the other three settings.
+We use $50$ values of $\lambda$ for the lasso at the low setting and $100$ values of $\lambda$ in the other three settings.
 We also use $50$ values of equally spaced weights between $0$ and $1$ for the relaxed lasso.
 The forward stepwise procedure is tuned up to $50$ steps.
 We use the R package $mboost$ to apply LS-boost to each active set of variables.
-Early stopping in boosting typically stops the estimates short of a LS solution, while the relaxed lasso can always reach a full LS solution.
-To reduce such difference between solutions of lassoed boosting and the relaxed lasso, we use the corrected AIC in \cite{hurvich1998smoothing} to obtain the iteration number and double such number as the final stopping criterion in LS-boost.
-Note that even tripling or quadrupling the number will not guarantee a boosting solution to reach the LS solution.
-On the interval between $1$ and the final stopping criterion number, we select $50$ equally spaced steps and extract the corresponding LS-boost coefficients on each $\mathcal{A}_q$.
-The learning rate is set to be $0.01$.
+Early stopping in boosting typically prevents an LS solution, while the relaxed lasso can always reach a full LS solution.
+To reduce the difference between lassoed-boosting and relaxed-lasso solutions, we use the corrected AIC in \cite{hurvich1998smoothing} to obtain the iteration number and then double it as the final stopping criterion in LS-boost.
+In the interval between $1$ and the final stopping number, we use $50$ equally spaced steps and extract the corresponding LS-boost coefficients on each $\mathcal{A}_q$.
+The learning rate is set to $0.01$.

-Similar to \cite{hastie2017extended}, for all methods, we use a training set to generate solution pahts, a validation set to select the best solution, and a test set to compute the final prediction result.
-Hence there is no direct tuning of the lasso penalty parameter $\lambda$ in our results.
+Like \cite{hastie2017extended}, for all methods, we use a training set to generate solution paths, a validation set to select the best solution, and a test set to compute the final prediction.
+Hence, our results require no direct tuning of the lasso penalty parameter $\lambda$.

-The computation time of lassoed boosting is more expensive than that of the relaxed lasso.
-If there are $100$ unique $\mathcal{A}_q$, by the time the lasso (and the relaxed lasso) finishes, lassoed boosting just gets started on the $100$ boosting jobs.
-Parallelization and warm starts are methods we can employ to improve the speed and reduce redundancy in the computation.
+Lassoed boosting is more computationally expensive than the relaxed lasso.
+By the time the lasso and the relaxed lasso finishes, lassoed boosting just gets started at generating solutions for each of the active set.
+We can employ parallelization and warm starts to improve the speed and reduce redundancy in computation.